Why Shade Matters at Great American Ball Park

 Great American Ball Park Sun and Shade Overview

 The stadium's capacity is 42,319, and it features upper deck overhangs that provide excellent shade to lower bowl sections.
 The riverfront location on the north bank of the Ohio River means open space toward the river on the right field side, with less surrounding buildings for additional shade.
 The ballpark's own structural features are the primary shade source.
-The upper deck structure creates pronounced shadow zones, particularly beneficial on the third base (northern) side.
+The upper deck structure creates pronounced shadow zones, particularly beneficial on the first base side.

 Best Shaded Sections